oleiade/reflections/README.md

 ## Important notes

-- **unexported fields** cannot be accessed nor set using the `reflections` library.
-The Go lang standard `reflect` library intentionally prohibits unexported fields values access or modifications.
+- **un-exported fields** can't be accessed nor set using the `reflections` library.
+The Go lang standard `reflect` library intentionally prohibits un-exported fields values access or modifications.

 ## Contribute

 - Check for open issues or open a new issue to start a discussion around a feature idea or a bug.
-- Fork `the repository`\_ on GitHub to start making your changes to the **master** branch (or branch off of it).
+- Fork `the repository`\_ on GitHub to start making your changes to the **master** branch, or branch off of it.
 - Write tests showing that the bug was fixed or the feature works as expected.
 - Send a pull request and bug the maintainer until it gets merged and published. :) Make sure to add yourself to AUTHORS\_.